ASSERT-KTH/deptrim/README.md

 mvn se.kth.castor:deptrim-maven-plugin:{DEPTRIM_LATEST_VERSION}:deptrim -DcreatePomSpecialized=true
 ```

-Alternatively, configure the original `pom.xml` file of the project to use DepTrim as part of the build as follows:
+Alternatively, configure the original `pom.xml` file of the project to run DepTrim as part of the build as follows:

 ```xml
 <plugin>